 To keep your money/credit cards/ipod/camera/laptop safe we recommend you purchase a ‘Pacsafe Travelsafe’ product.
 They offer various size portable anti-theft bags that can be attached to the vehicle when travelling and also attached to the toilet/bed/closet in your hotel room when off the vehicle.

 Below is general information and recommendations regarding visas and passports.
 Visas are ultimately your own responsibility to obtain and visa requirements may vary according to your nationality and place of application, so use the information below as a guide only.
 Madventure is in no way responsible for obtaining your visas or passports.

-We recommend you obtain the following visa online before departure or during the tour with the assistance of the tour leader – Tajikistan (including GBAO permit).
+We recommend you obtain the following visa online before departure or during the tour with the assistance of the tour leader – Uzbekistan, Tajikistan (including GBAO permit).

 All other visas can be obtained en-route.